jbcarreon123/Win11CompChk/contributing.md

 ### PWSH and WMIC changes
 - Windows Powershell 5.0 should recognise the command
-- WMIC can be used, but note the WMIC is depectated
+- WMIC can be used, but note that WMIC is depectated